aeos42/BRAVO/README.md

 <h3>User stories:</h3>
 <h6>Agile scale used: Powers of 2 from 0 to 64</h6>

-* __*ID: 001*__
+* __*ID: 001*__<br>

-	As a Google user, I want to see the division of time spent on different websites so that I can view my habits out of curiosity.
+As a Google user, I want to see the division of time spent on different websites so that I can view my habits out of curiosity.<br>
 Agile size: 8

 * __*ID: 002*__<br>
-As a user, I want to interact with my browser visualizations so that I can gain insight about particular elements of the visualization.
+As a user, I want to interact with my browser visualizations so that I can gain insight about particular elements of the visualization.<br>
-Agile size: 32
+Agile size: 32<br>

 * __*ID: 003*__<br>
 As a user, I want to make sure that my browsing data is secure, so that my private information is not viewable.